 Adults ages 18+

-Diagnosed with moderate or greater Tricuspid Regurgitation/Insufficiency with Heart Failure symptoms
+Diagnosed with Tricuspid Regurgitation/Insufficiency

-Adults ages 18-65.
+Adults ages 60+.

 You have had a significant ST-elevation myocardial infarction or left bundle branch block (LBBB).